Iber00/carRental/README.md

 If we try to hit the API without the token we will not get the response like in the example below.

-IN THE ZIP FOLDER I WILL ADD THE WORD FILE WHERE ARE SHOWN DESCRIPTION WITH PICS
+IN THE ZIP FILE YOU CAN FIND INSTRUCTIONS WITH PICS HOW TO TEST PROJECT.